PapaReact/PapaReact/README.md

 # Welcome PapaFam!
 Sonny aka [Papa React here!](https://www.papareact.com) 👋

 ### I've been coding for over 10 years now.
 As a Full Stack developer I've worked both with startups and large corporations to help build & scale their companies.
-Along the journey I realised my passion existed in helping others excel and pursue their dreams as upcoming fullstack developers. 🌟
+Along the journey I realised my passion existed in helping others excel and pursue their dreams as upcoming fullstack developers.
+With this passion, I have now trained thousand's of developers across the globe.
+Through live coaching sessions on Youtube, I have accumulated several MILLION views demonstrating how to apply developer skills in a range of cool builds and challenges.
+I deliver REAL VALUE by teaching REAL WORLD projects to help students enter the world of web development.
+You’ll get hands-on experience and learn the skills that are required to succeed in the real-world in this community.

 ## 🚀  Just launched [Zero to Fullstack Hero](https://www.papareact.com/course)!
 Be a part of the amazing Papa Community!